ttinoco/PFNET/python/docs/index.rst

 **What is PFNET?**

 PFNET is a library for modeling and analyzing electric power networks.
-It provides data parsers, network visualization routines, and fast and customizable constraint and objective function evaluators for modeling network optimization problems.
+It provides data parsers, network visualization routines, and fast and customizable constraint and objective function evaluators for constructing network optimization problems.

 **License**

 PFNET is released under the BSD 2-clause license.

-**Contributors (alphabetical)**

-* `Tomas Tinoco De Rubira <http://n.ethz.ch/~tomast/>`_
-* Adam Wigington
-* Martin Zellner

 **Documentation Contents**